• Home

 Deer friend,

 I hope this letter finds you well.
 I’m writing to thank you for everything you’ve done for me over the past two years.
 I’ve enjoyed working with you and getting to know you.
-I really appreciate your kindness and acceptance.
+And I really appreciate all of your generous your kindness and support.

-You always make me feel like we belong together, whether we’re making new friends, or just the two of us.
-There are so many fun times we’ve had that I’ll never forget.
+From the start we belonged together, whether we were out on the road making new friends, or just goofing around at home.
+There are so many good times that I’ll never forget.

-Like the first time we met.
-I wasn’t expecting us to bond so quickly.
-Since then, it’s like we’ve been joined at the hip—or neck.
-Whatever.
-So many things we've done together, we never would have done apart.
-I simply couldn’t have gotten to where I am today without you.
+I remember the first time we met.
+I wasn’t expecting us to bond so quickly!
+Since then, we’ve been joined at the hip, or neck, whatever.
+So many things we've done I never would have done without you.
+I simply couldn’t have gotten this far.

-And so, this is why I feel we must separate.
-Not right away—I hope you’ll hang around for a while.
-We can goof around like we used to—fitting in while standing out.
-But I just want you to know that I’ve got to move on.
-I’m sorry.
+And so this is why I feel we must separate.
+Not right now, I hope you'll hang around for awhile—fitting in, while standing out.
+However, I want you to know that the time will come when I've got to move on without you.

 -Mitch